ligolang/advisor-cameligo/README.md

 ## Content

-The `src` directory illustrates the old-style callback pattern and contains 3 implementations:
-- cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
-- jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints
-- pascaligo: for smart contracts implementation in pascaligo and `ligo` command lines for simulating all entrypoints

-The `views_hangzhou` directory illustrates the new on-chain views style and contains 2 implementations:
+This directory illustrates the new on-chain views style and contains 2 implementations:
-- cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
-- jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints

-The `v2` directory illustrates an advisor interacting with multiple indices.
-This directory contains 2 implementations:
 - cameligo: for smart contracts implementation in cameligo and `ligo` command lines for simulating all entrypoints
 - jsligo: for smart contracts implementation in JSligo and `ligo` command lines for simulating all entrypoints

 ## Pre-requisites